 - You are welcome here.
 Relax, and enjoy your visit.
 No one is judging you.

-- We will not embarrass you, or ask you to do anything that will make you uncomfortable.
-Period.
+- We will not do anything to embarrass you, or that will make you uncomfortable.

 - Our children worship with us.
 If you have young children, they are welcome here, too.
 If you need to step to the back of the Church with your child for any reason, you are not disturbing us.
 We expect children to be raised in the Church and to accomplish that, they have to be IN THE CHURCH.

 - All of our facilities are handicap accessible.
 If you need any assistance at all, please let us know.
 We are here to be of service to you.

 - If you are an Orthodox Christian, and you have prepared yourself to receive Holy Communion according to your Spiritual Father’s direction, be sure to introduce yourself to our priest before the service.
 Once you have informed the priest of your status, you are welcome to approach the chalice.

 We are part of the worldwide Orthodox Church – the oldest Christian Church in the world.
 This is not a theological statement, it is an historical one.
 And in every part of the world, there are Orthodox Christians, Churches and missions: in traditionally Orthodox countries like Romania, Greece, Russia, Serbia, the Middle East, and India but also in Japan, China, the Philippines, throughout Europe including Germany, France, Poland, Finland, across the British Isles, throughout the African continent including Ghana, Nigeria, Tanzania, Uganda, South Africa, and across Central and South America.